ChelsieSalome/Linux-Ass1/README.md

 # II- Section 1 - Creating SSH  Keys on your Local Machine
 ## Overview
-.....
-This section will ....

-## Step 1: Understanding SSH Key Pairs
-### Private Key
-### Public Key
-### Private Key vs Public Key

-## Step 2: Installing OpenSSH
-OpenSSH is ...
-* Check if SSH is installed
-If you have the following versions of OS or newer, then your machine most-likely already have OpenSSH installed:
-    * Windows 10 or Windows 11
-    * macOS 10.13
-    * Most Linux Distros
+In this section, you will learn how to create SSH keys on your local machine, a crucial step for securely accessing remote servers.
+We will start by exploring the concept of SSH key pairs, which consist of a private key and a public key.

+* **Private Key**: This key remains on your local machine and should be kept secure.
+It is used to authenticate your identity when connecting to a remote server.

+* **Public Key**: This key can be shared freely and is added to the remote server’s authorized keys in the config and cloud-confg files.
+It allows the server to verify that you are who you claim to be.

-## Step 3: Generating an SSH Key Pair
+## Step 1: Generating an SSH Key Pair

-> **Note:** Since your local machine is a droplet running Arch Linux, the commands we will be running are for Linux-types OS.
-You can refer to the links provide above if using a differenc OS.
+Follow the steps below to creat an SSH -key pair on your local machine:

-1. Create an .ssh directory (if not yet created) using the command:
+1. Run `mkdir .ssh`  to create an .ssh directory (if not yet created).
-> `mkdir .ssh`
+>
-2. Create the ssh key pair using the command:
->`ssh-keygen -t ed25519 -f ~/.ssh/key-name -C "youremail@email.com"`
+2. Run `ssh-keygen -t ed25519 -f ~/.ssh/key-name -C "youremail@email.com"` to create the ssh key pair.

-**Explanation of the command:**
+**Command Breakdown**
 * `ssh-keygen`: Command-line utility used to generate, manage and convert SSH keys.

 * `-t`: specifies the **type of key** to generate.

 * `ed25519`: is a type of public-key algorithm.
 Other options of public key types include: rsa, dsa & ecdsa.
 Ed25519 is preferred for new keys due to its superior performance, smaller key sizes, better security, and resistance to certain attacks.
 (VulnerX, 2024) You can refer to [RSA vs ECDSA vs Ed25519](https://vulnerx.com/ssh-key-algorithms/) for further reading about each public key advantages.

-* `f`: option specifies the file name and path where the key pair (both the private and public key) will be saved.
+* `f`: option to specify the file name and path where the key pair of keys will be saved.

 * `~/.ssh/key-name`: is the full path to the .ssh directory from the current user' home.
 Please replace `key-name` with the **key name** that you would have chosen for your key:
         * The private key will be saved as `key-name`.